 ---- News, Views & Information

 Around Amersham in Rectory and Pipers Woods and at Hodgemore, military camps were set up during World War II.
-The camp at Pipers Wood was occupied by the Americans and was used after the war as a reception centre for returning prisoners of war and Polish servicemen and their families.
+The camp at Pipers Wood was by occupied at various times by the King's Own Scottish Borderers and also by the Americans and was used after the war as a reception centre for returning prisoners of war.
 The camp at Hodgemore became the home to a large contingent of Polish servicemen.
 This camp remained in existence well into the 1950s with its own shop and post office.
 Click here for details of Hodgemoor camp

 Pipers Wood today, hard to imagine the woods were once full of temporary buildings and a large camp for many years after the Second World War

 After the War, there was a huge shortage of housing.
 This